2mol/juricho.me/content/posts/puzzle-generator.md

 <img srcset="/img/puzzle-inspect2.png 1x, /img/puzzle-inspect2.png 2x" src="/img/puzzle-inspect2.png"/>

-You can then save this as an .svg file, or use some feature/plugin for your vector graphics editor to insert this.

 This is so dumb, but these kind of quick & hacky solutions make me very happy!
 Obviously if you wanted to export an hundred of these you could easily display the svg string, or even hook it up to a button that copies it into your clipboard.
 If you know of a way to make elm download an svg file generated from this, let me know.

+Save this as an .svg file, or use some feature/plugin for your vector graphics editor.
+I used [SVG-insert](https://github.com/tankxu/svg-insert) because I happen to use Sketch.

 ## Conclusion

-It took a little bit of work to come up with a nice way to express and solve this problem.
+This tutorial only shows the final happy path.
+It took a little bit of work to come up with a nice way to express and solve this problem, so don't be frustrated if you get stuck on some seemingly simple parts.
+Jump to the [fun failures](#fail) below to see some of the garbage I produced to get here.

 I'm sure there are lots of improvements to be done, but I'm quite happy with the readability and the flexibility of the code.

-Here are a bunch of photos of the physical result of all this.
+Here are a bunch of photos of the physical result of all this work.

 <img srcset="/img/puzzle/mdf.jpg 1x, /img/puzzle/mdf.jpg 2x" src="/img/puzzle/mdf.jpg"/>